esbanarango/ember-place-autocomplete/README.md

-  types='(cities)' //You don't have to pass this value, default value is 'geocode' restrictions= restrictionsObjectFromController // You can pass and object with restriction options. withGeoLocate= true // You don't have to pass this value, default value is false }}
+  types='(cities)' //You don't have to pass this value, default value is 'geocode' restrictions= restrictionsObjectFromController // You can pass and object with restriction options. withGeoLocate= true // You don't have to pass this value, default value is false preventSubmit= true // You don't have to pass this value, default value is false.
+Prevents the form to be submitted if the user hits ENTER
+}}

 ```